Rosuav/shed/Moddability.md

   - If you DO edit your save files, they load up just fine.
 You can even edit saves in multiplayer and it's fine with that.
 It probably doesn't much care what you do.
+* Anno 1602
+  - You can mess around a lot with the built-in scenario editor, but to change the island definitions, you need an external program.
+You can do a lot, but be careful, as you can crash the game.
+It doesn't really *support* modding, but it doesn't object to it either.

 The Bad (Hostile)
 -----------------